Is Southwest a good airline? The pros and cons of flying Southwest Airlines

 But, there's a catch: you need to fly 100 qualifying one-way flights or earn 135,000 qualifying points in a calendar year.
 So, this is a perk for frequent flyers; however, once earned, the Companion Pass can be used any time you purchase a flight.
 You just need to pay for your travel buddy's taxes and fees.
 The pass is valid for the remainder of the calendar year in which it's been earned and for the full following year, too.
 And you can change your companion up to three times per calendar year.

-7. Rapid Rewards program
+8. Rapid Rewards program

+These may feel like the basics, but they count towards Southwest’s reputation as a good airline.
 Travelers have given Southwest Airlines 7/7 for safety on Airline Ratings.
 It is also considered one of the safest airlines in the world, thanks to a very low toll of accidents since its inception.

-Additionally, if you have a Rapid Rewards account, you can claim a refund on price drops via points.
-Keep an eye out for fare changes, then head to your upcoming trips in the Southwest app.
-Select the flight you want to update and then look for the available options (you can either change your flight or look for the same dates and times again).
+If you’re a Rapid Rewards member, you can now bank points.
 Southwest will display the points difference as a credit or added cost.
 If you go for the credit, then the difference will be applied to your account, topping up the available Rapid Rewards for your next booking.

 Make it easy to find the best Southwest Airlines fare.
 Set a Skyscanner Price Alert and we'll let you know when prices drop.

-1. Southwest only uses Boeing 737s
+2. Southwest only uses Boeing 737s

 Southwest’s fleet is entirely made up of Boeing 737 airplanes.
 This is largely because the airline doesn't fly internationally, so larger planes are not necessary.
 Some people consider this a pro because they know exactly what the plane will be like, but others consider it a con since there isn’t really a first class.